What are you looking for?

 Journalist-in-Residence Fellowship

-The Journalist-in-Residence Fellowship is for journalists with a keen interest in scholarly research who need an extended period time to focus on a longer piece of journalistic work.
+The Journalist-in-Residence Fellowship is for journalists with a keen interest in scholarly research who need an extended period of time to focus on a longer piece of journalistic work.
 The programme is a collaboration between NIAS and the Fonds Bijzondere Journalistieke Projecten.
-The call for applications is open from January 15 to March 18 2024.
+The call for applications is open from Wednesday 10 July, 12:00 AM (noon) to Monday 9 September 2024, 12.00 AM (noon) CET.

 About the Journalist-in-Residence Fellowship

-The Journalist-in-Residence programme is intended for journalists who need a period of uninterrupted time to finish an extensive piece of work.
-Journalists at NIAS benefit from being able to work without interruption as well being part of the academic environment at NIAS with a wide range of disciplines from the humanities and social sciences.
-The view is that sharing ideas with scholars from the humanities, social sciences and other disciplines can inform a journalist’s work.
-In this way this Fellowship contributes to the production of in-depth journalistic writing.
-Simultaneously, a journalist’s perspective, research methods and ways of communication opens up new avenues for scholarly work.
+The Journalist in Residence Fellowship (5 months) is intended for journalists who need a period of uninterrupted time to do research and/or complete an extensive piece of work that will be published in Dutch by at least one Dutch-language publisher.
+Journalists at NIAS benefit from being able to work without interruption, while at the same time being part of the academic environment at NIAS with a wide range of disciplines from the humanities and social sciences.
+It is believed that the exchange of ideas with scholars from the humanities, social sciences and other disciplines can enrich a journalist’s work.
+In this way, the fellowship contributes to the production of in-depth journalistic writing.
+At the same time, the journalist’s perspective, research methods and modes of communication open up new avenues for the scholarly work of other fellows.

 Application and Selection

-• Journalists can apply via the Fonds Bijzondere Journalistieke Projecten (see more information here)
+• Journalists can apply via the Fonds Bijzondere Journalistieke Projecten (more information here)

-• The Fonds Bijzondere Journalistieke Projecten puts forward a suitable candidate to NIAS
+• The Fonds Bijzondere Journalistieke Projecten assesses the applications and proposes a suitable candidate to NIAS

-• NIAS awards the fellowship in consultation with Fonds Bijzondere Journalistieke Projecten
+• NIAS awards the fellowship in accordance with Fonds Bijzondere Journalistieke Projecten

 Read about what NIAS offers and the fellowship’s practicalities